tugboat/pakyow-web/manual/05 Hooks.markdown

 <h1 id="section_5">5 Hooks</h1>

 Hooks are code blocks that can run before, after, and around the code of a route.
+They are defined in the 'routes' block of application.rb along with routes.

 A hook is defined with a name and either a code block or a controller and action.